gpradofe/ProjectNFA/README.md

 #### [Test Cases and Rationale](#test-cases-and-rationale)

-- **NFAToDFAConverter**:

-  - **Simple NFAs**: Test NFAs without epsilon transitions to ensure straightforward conversion is handled correctly.
-  - **NFAs with Epsilon Transitions**: Check how well the converter handles epsilon closures and transitions.
+To rigorously evaluate our NFAToDFAConverter and DFAMinimizer, we specifically chose a range of NFAs, namely N1, N3, and N4, for testing, considering their diverse structures and characteristics:

+- **N1**: This NFA was selected for its straightforward structure without epsilon transitions.
+It served as a baseline to ensure our converter can handle basic NFA to DFA transformations correctly.

+- **N3**: Chosen for its complexity, including epsilon transitions and multiple accepting states, N3 helped in testing our converter's ability to handle more advanced scenarios, particularly in managing epsilon closures and transitions.

-  - **Overlapping Transitions**: Test NFAs where multiple transition paths exist for the same input symbol in a single state.
+- **N4**: This NFA was included for its overlapping and ambiguous transitions.
+Testing with N4 allowed us to verify the converter's effectiveness in scenarios where multiple transition paths exist for the same input symbol in a single state.
-  - **Complex NFAs**: Utilize NFAs with multiple accept states to verify accurate state and accept state identification in the resultant DFA.

-- **DFAMinimizer**:
-  - **Redundant State Removal**: Ensure the minimizer successfully identifies and removes states not contributing to the DFA's language recognition.
-  - **Reachability**: Confirm all states in the minimized DFA are reachable from the start state.
+The conversion process was then subjected to a validation phase where the output DFAs from our NFAToDFAConverter were analyzed.
+This analysis involved running these DFAs through the Trace-Orozcoaniceto tool, a code specifically designed for testing and validating DFAs.
+We input the same strings as used in the original NFAs to ensure a consistent comparison.

 ### Conclusion

-The `NFAToDFAConverter` and `DFAMinimizer` classes, along with their associated test cases, provide a comprehensive approach to understanding and manipulating finite automata.
-The tests are designed to cover a range of scenarios, from basic to complex NFAs, ensuring robust conversion and minimization processes.
-The program's functionality focuses on accurate conversion and effective minimization, emphasizing language preservation and state efficiency.
+The testing results were highly satisfactory.
+The output DFAs for each of the NFAs N1, N3, and N4, when run through the Trace-Orozcoaniceto code with corresponding input strings, behaved as expected.
+This consistency across different types of NFAs and their respective DFAs confirmed the robustness and accuracy of our NFAToDFAConverter and DFAMinimizer tools.
+The successful validation underscores our tools' capability in handling a wide range of NFAs, from simple to complex, and converting them efficiently into reliable DFAs.

 ### [Extra Credit Content](#extra-credit-content)